duducp/django-drf/README.md

 <a id="development_mode"></a>
 ## Development mode

-The development mode by default uses sqlite3 as a database.
+The development mode by default uses sqlite3 as a database and for cache uses LocMemCache.

 First, you must configure the virtual environment:
 ```shell script